hari89191/prepration/README.md

 ----------------------------------------------------------------------------------------------

-Temporial deadzone -> we cannot access before initialization,after initialization only we can access
+Temporial deadzone ->whenever we are declaring with let or const keywords, we cannot access before initialization,after initialization only we can access

 -------------------------------------------------------------------------------------------------------